-The Siberian Husky is a highly energetic and active dog breed that comes from the extreme harsh and cold Siberian Arctic.
+The Siberian Husky is a highly energetic and active dog breed that comes from the extremely harsh and cold Siberian Arctic.
 They have been bred for working purposes, specifically for pulling heavy loads in long distances in the extreme environmental conditions.
-By the help of the Siberian Huskies, the tribe known as Chukchi were able to survive and continue travelling into unknown lands.
-Later on, the dogs were sent towards Canada and Alaska for sledding purposes and soon enough they became famous and favorable family pets as well as show dogs around the world!
+With the help of the Siberian Huskies, the tribe known as Chukchi were able to survive and continue traveling into unknown lands.
+Later on, the dogs were sent towards Canada and Alaska for sledding purposes, and soon enough they became famous and favorable family pets as well as show dogs around the world!

 Dog breed: Siberian Husky

 Breed Group: Spitz and primitive type – Nordic Sledge Dogs (Working)